-We are proposing to introduce public pay and display parking in the Manor Pavilion car park, next to the Manor Pavilion Theatre and Arts Centre in Sidmouth.
-This 21 space car park has historically been designated as a private car park for people visiting the theatre and arts centre.
+In July 2017 we proposed to introduce public pay and display parking in the Manor Pavilion car park, next to the Manor Pavilion Theatre and Arts Centre in Sidmouth.
+This 21 space car park had historically been designated as a private car park for people visiting the theatre and arts centre.

 - East Devon District Council owns the Manor Pavilion Theatre and Arts Centre and its car park and pay the running costs.
 Like all other local authorities, we are under significant and increasing budgetary pressures so need to find other ways of helping fund the ongoing costs and improvements needed at the Manor Pavilion Theatre and Arts Centre to keep it going.